Journey into Disaster

 The chaos in the room continues unabated.
 The five boys, however, continue to sleep soundly.

 It’s not the easiest thing to deal with these fat baddy, this sweating nasty policeman.
 That’s fact!
 But if I’m thinking that he — in his shabby civilian clothes — is finish with me, then I’m very wrong.
 And even the media people don’t have enough yet.
 No, the show must go on.
 The fun — the true action — shall follow now.

-I’m confirming that the content of the blue Adidas backpack is my property.
-I and my wallet are also frisked again.
+I confirm that the content of the blue Adidas backpack is my property.
+My wallet and me are frisked again.
 The wallet will put back in the trouser pocket.

-Probably, the Filipinos don’t understand my fast English with an hard German dialect, because during my speech some look at me questioningly, others grin and others have an astonished facial expression in thier faces.
-The grin unsettles me and makes me angry.
+Probably, the Filipinos don’t understand my fast English with an hard German dialect, because during my speech some look at me questioningly, others are grinning and others have an astonished facial expression in thier faces.
+The grinning unsettles me and makes me angry.
 The situation is serious.
 I am handcuffed.
 What — damn it — is the reason to grin?
 What in the hell, what?
-My anger does not break out.
+My anger doesn’t break out.
 I’m calm and quiet.
 In this exceptional situation, it does not occur to me that Asians like to hide their true emotions behind a standing smile.

 The attractive policewoman — the name tag on the uniform reveals her name is Papillio — gives me the signs to be quiet, with a serious expression and defensive hands.
 After I ignored, she interrupts my torrent of words: “Please, sir, be quiet!“ Her forehead shows worries.
 She speaks in a commanding tone.

 “Okay, okay!”
 I’m answering.
 My reaction is too hasty.
 It sounds too apologetic, too submissive.